 Budget and finance report.
 Larry Showalter distributed a report of the Budget and Finance Committee which is attached.
 Larry led a discussion about the SFL endowment fund.
 The endowment fund is broadly diversified.
 As a result of adopting an investment policy statement last June, we now need to revise the bylaws.
 Larry moved that Bylaw 8 be replaced with the following:

-Bylaw 8.
+Proposed Bylaw 8.
 Endowment Fund

 A Ski for Light Endowment Fund (the "Fund") shall be maintained by Ski for Light, Inc. for the purposes stated herein.
 The Fund shall be operated in accordance with applicable laws, rules and regulations of the State of Minnesota and the United States of America and the rules and regulations hereinafter established by the Board (the "Board") of Ski for Light, insofar as such rules and regulations do not conflict with applicable laws, rules and regulations of the State of Minnesota and the United States of America.